-When you first boot up your iPad Pro, you’ll be greeted with the iconic Apple logo followed by the multi language “hello” screen.
-The iPad should automatically select your correct language based on your location but you can choose an alternative language if necessary.
+When you first boot up your iPad Pro, you’re greeted with the iconic Apple logo followed by the multi-language “hello” screen.
+The iPad should automatically select your correct language based on your location, but you can choose an alternative language if necessary.
 The same is true for the country or region screen you’ll see next.

-You will continue to be guided through more setup options including getting you iPad hooked up to a Wi-Fi network, Location Services which you’ll need to enable to use certain apps like Maps and setting up a passcode and Touch ID, which I highly recommend you do.
-You can skip some of these options and set them up later but it’s much less of a hassle to get them set up on the front end.
+You will continue to be guided through more setup options including getting your iPad hooked up to a Wi-Fi network, Location Services which you’ll need to enable to use certain apps like Maps and setting up a passcode and Touch ID, which I highly recommend you do.
+If desired, you can skip some of these options and set them up later but it’s much less of a hassle to get them set up on the front end.

 Setting Up As a New Device

 If you like the idea of a fresh start, setting your new iPad up as a new device is the way to go, and if this is your first iPad purchase, this is your only option.
 There are a few extra steps to get you set up when going this route but it may be worth the trade-off if you had a bunch of old data clogging up storage on your previous iPad.